Kaystevee/Nashville-Housing-Data-Cleaning-Project/README.md

 ## Methods

 **Several steps were implemented to accomplish this objective**
-* Import data into MSSQL
+* Import data into SSMS
 * View entire data
 * Standardize date format to Datetime
 * Populate property Address Data